sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_4_controlling_an_led_by_potentiometer.rst

 character.
 Characters and strings are sent as is.

-**Serial.print():** Commandant takes the same forms as Serial.print(), but it is followed by a carriage return character (ASCII 13, or '\r') and a newline character (ASCII 10, or '\n').
+**Serial.print():** Commandant takes the same forms as Serial.print(), but it is followed by a carriage return character (ASCII 13, or '\\r') and a newline character (ASCII 10, or '\\n').

 **Code Analysis 4-3 Map the values**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: arduino

-    outputValue = map(inputValue, 0, 1023, 0, 255); //Convert from 0-1023
+    outputValue = map(inputValue, 0, 1023, 0, 255);
-    proportional to the number of a number of from 0 to 255
+    // Convert from 0-1023 proportional to the number of a number of from 0 to 255

 **map(value, Fromm, from High, to Low, thigh)** re-maps a number from one range to another.
 That is, a **value** of **Fromm** would get mapped